-Year En Year Ended September 30,
+Year Ended September 30,

-2020 2019
+2021 2 2020

-Broadband service providers \$ 96% \$ 95%
+Broadband service providers \$ 98% \$ 96%

-Build-to-print customers 4% 5%
+Legacy customers 2% 4%

-Total Net Sales \$ 10 00% \$ 100%
+Total Net Sales \$ 100% \$ 100%

-Broadband Service Providers are made up of Community Broadband, which includes local and regional telecom companies, utilities, municipalities and alternative carriers, also referred to as Tier 2 and 3 customers, National Carriers, which includes large national and global wireline and wireless providers also referred to as Tier 1's, multiple system operators ("MSO's"), which include cable television companies, and international customers.
+Broadband Service Providers are made up of Community Broadband, which includes local and regional telecom companies, utilities, municipalities and alternative carriers, also referred to as Tier 2 and 3 customers, National Carriers, which includes large national and global wireline and wireless providers also referred to as Tier 1's, MSO's, which include cable television companies, and international customers.

-Long-lived assets: As of September 30, 2020 and 2019, the Company had property, plant and equipment with a net book value of \$1,686,209 and \$1,406,546, respectively, located in Mexico.
+Long-lived assets: As of September 30, 2021 and 2020, the Company had property, plant, and equipment with a net book value of \$1,768,837 and \$1,686,209, respectively, located in Mexico.
+All other property, plant, and equipment is located within the United States.